Frequently Asked Plumbing Questions

 Who Do You Call For a Gas Leak in Your Home?

 Natural gas is one of the largest energy sources in the United States.
 Gas is utilized in homes to power appliances such as fireplaces, furnaces, ovens, and stoves.
 Although natural gas is usually a reliable and safe energy source, a slow gas leak in your home can lead to carbon monoxide poisoning.
 In its natural state, gas is odorless and colorless.
 All gas suppliers add sulfur to natural gas to give it a distinct rotten egg odor.
 An odor is added the natural gas to ensure home gas leaks are easy to identify for homeowners.

 If you notice an odd smell near your gas oven, stove, or fireplace, learn more about our gas line repair and installation services.
 Excess exposure to natural gas can lead to a house fire or carbon monoxide poisoning.
 Signs that may indicate a gas leak in your home include high gas bills, headaches, chest pain, dead flowers or plants, nausea, and nose bleeds.
-Schedule an emergency gas line repair, installation, or replacement appointment with our plumbers to receive immediate assistance.
+Schedule an emergency plumber for gas line repair, installation, or replacement to receive immediate assistance.

 Schedule a Plumbing Repair Appointment in Phoenix or Mesa Arizona